 Gravel mining started in September 1932, beginning with two horses dragging gravel with fresnal type buckets into piles to be loaded onto trucks for road construction.
 In the 1950s, massive earth moving equipment and dynamite were subsequently used to move the 20-30 feet deep overburden (which contained cultural materials) resting above the gravel.

 Since the site's discovery, attempts were made in 1940 by John Cotter, in 1956 by Fred Wendorf, and 1963 by a host of New Mexico dignitaries and local people, to save several acres of the in situ cultural deposits from being destroyed by gravel mining.
 Not until 1978 were the site's 157 acres purchased by Eastern New Mexico University.
 The 1983-1984 investigations revealed 800 meters of in situ cultural deposits on the southwest side.
 Buried camp sites are also thought to exist around the former ancient lake edge.

-Since 1988, director Dr. John Montgomery, former curator Joanne Dickenson and current site archaeologist George Crawford have developed the site for security, access, interpretation and conservation.
+Since 1988, former director Dr. John Montgomery, former curator Joanne Dickenson and current director and site archaeologist George Crawford have developed the site for security, access, interpretation and conservation.
 Part-time help is provided by Eastern New Mexico University graduate students.
 The site has been open to the public since 1991.